-- (i) Pupils whose parents are non-European Union Nationals. - (ii) Pupils who are not resident in Northern Ireland.
+(i) Pupils whose parents are non-European Union Nationals.

-A boarding pupil admitted to the school and whose parents are EU Nationals will have non fee-paying status.
-A day pupil living outside Northern Ireland will be regarded as a 'fee-payer'.

-- (b) Capital Fee: A Capital, currently £140 per annum, is payable by parents in respect of each non-fee paying and fee-paying pupil in the Secondary Department .
+- (ii) Pupils who are not resident in Northern Ireland. - NOTE A boarding pupil admitted to the school and whose parents are resident in the UK or in the Republic of Ireland will have non fee-paying status.
+A day pupil living outside Northern Ireland will be regarded as a 'fee-payer'. - (b) Capital Fee: A Capital fee, currently £140 per annum, is payable by parents in respect of each non-fee paying and fee-paying pupil in the Secondary Department .
 The Capital Fee is used to meet the school proportion of the cost of new building and equipment the remainder of the cost of approved expenditure being paid by the Department of Education.
-Such Capital Fees together with Development Campaign income are currently being used to help to finance the recently completed development programmes. - (c) Consolidated Charge: All parents of non fee-paying pupils are asked to make a payment of £175 (Sixth Form £185) per annum.
+Such Capital Fees together with Development Campaign income are currently being used to help to finance the recently completed development programmes. - (c) Consolidated Charge: All parents of non fee-paying pupils are asked to make a payment of £185 (Sixth Form £195) per annum.
 This payment covers the cost of providing additional stationery, pupil's personal accident insurance, running costs of the school minibuses, the school magazine and travel costs associated with certain education and recreational activities (apart from major school tours) which are charged additionally.
 The payment also provides a fund for updating computer technology at the school thereby allowing the school to have available the most up-to-date equipment. - Further details about Fees and Charges are available in separate documents.

-6. Other Charges
+6.Other Charges